mlswg/mls-protocol/draft-ietf-mls-protocol.md

   init secret as described in {{external-initialization}}.
 * The sender type for the MLSPlaintext encapsulating the External Commit MUST be `new_member`

+External Commits come in two "flavors" -- a "join" commit that adds the sender to the group or a "resync" commit that replaces a member's prior appearance with a new one.

 Note that the "resync" operation allows an attacker that has compromised a member's signature private key to introduce themselves into the group and remove the